eltreum0/eltruism/README.md

 Improved font replacing function, allowing all ElvUI texts to be changed with your custom font\
 Rogue Order Hall, which will automatically open the Rogue Class Hall Door.
 This module is a fork of Rogue Door Opener by Burzolog and licensed under GNU GPLv3\
 Instant Loot, yet another fast loot module to attempt to make looting items faster\
+Loot Wishlist, allowing items to be added to a wishlist, which can then display a toast when looted or filter looting only items in the wishlist\
+Loot Quality Filter, making instant loot only loot items above or equal to a selected quality\
+Improved Item Deletion window, showing item link, item texture and automatically typing DELETE\
 Automatically show the experience bar when below max level\
 Different Aura filter settings, allowing all debuffs to be shown if the user desires\
 Automatically set font outlines and movers based on game resolution\